The College has established this standard to:

 Students whose cumulative GPA is 2.0 or above or who has not attempted 12 hours of GPA affecting coursework is considered to be in good standing.

-- Student meets with student’s assigned Academic Advisor within the first eight days of the semester to develop strategies for academic success;
+a.
+Student meets with student’s assigned Program Advisor within the first eight days of the semester to develop strategies for academic success;

-- Student completes the one-hour “What it Means to be a Successful Student at A-B Tech” session prior to next registration; and
+b.
+Student completes the one-hour “student success seminar” session prior to next registration; and

 At the conclusion of the Academic Warning semester, students whose cumulative GPA is below 2.0 will be moved to academic probation.

-Students must meet with their Academic Advisor before the next semester begins in order to retain their class schedule.
+a.
+Students must meet with their Program Advisor before the next semester begins in order to retain their class schedule.

-Students must participate in the “What it Means to Be a Successful Student” seminar.
+b.
+Students must participate in the “student success seminar” seminar.

 - A limitation on the number of hours attempted;